SundayFunday/piccolo/README.md

 **** This code has been slightly modified to control 6 Christmas light outputs.
+Instead of the Piccolo visualizer, I replaced all code to control Arduino pins 8-13.
+I used an Arduino Micro.

 You can view the finished product on YouTube here. ****

 piccolo